SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Arming my ADT System

-We gotta hand it to ADT: When it comes to wireless support, it really goes above and beyond.
+We have to hand it to ADT: When it comes to wireless support, it really goes above and beyond.
 We already mentioned that the Smart Hub needs to be plugged in, but other than that, all of ADT’s products have a wireless option.
 What really makes ADT stand out is how it helps keep your wireless system up to date.

 My Nest Cam mounted on the bookshelf.